What Currency to bring to Uganda? What Currency to use in Uganda?

 What Currency to use in Uganda?
 Wherever you turn as a visitor to Uganda, you will be greeted by the price for service, lodging, entrance to park, gorilla permits, chimpanzee permits, etc. in US Dollars.
 Logically the currency to bring to Uganda is US Dollars – that would be most convenient for you.
 Make sure that the bills are 2003 or newer and have no tears, are not overly worn or damaged in any way., all those things determine what exchange rate you receive at the FOREX Bureau or Bank.

 Avoid exchanging US Dollars or any other currencies such as UK Pounds, Euros at a place such as a hotel unless they have an official FOREX Bureau on the premises.
-Just the other day a client of ours wanted to exchange some US Dollars (100 USD Bill) into shillings, and they offered 2,000 Shillings to the dollars which were 650 shillings less than most FOREX Bureaus.
+Just the other day, a client of ours wanted to exchange some US Dollars (100 USD Bill) into shillings, and they offered 2,000 Shillings to the dollars, which were 650 shillings less than most FOREX Bureaus.

-Exchange US Dollars at FOREX Bureaus and Banks for best rates, and even there you will see differences in the price of exchange.
+Exchange US Dollars at FOREX Bureaus and Banks for best rates, and even there, you will see differences in the price of exchange.

 We suggest that you know before you go, and that includes knowing about Money, Security, how to keep things safe and secure.

 We have Compiled a variety of pages where you learn why not to use Credit Cards, Traveler Cheques in Uganda, avoiding Money Changes, tipping on a safari, getting the most out of your money.
-This is one of our more popular pages, and you might find the information quite helpful.
+It is one of our more popular pages, and you might find the information quite helpful.